SSAT Math Strategies

 Pick Values

 Sometimes the math questions you see on the quantitative sections may seem very challenging to solve abstractly.
-The question may ask how an unknown quantity will change if it undergoes a couple of percent changes, or to solve for one variable in terms of others.
+The question may ask how an unknown quantity will change if it undergoes a couple of percent changes or ask you to solve for one variable in terms of others.
 In cases like these, it can be helpful to use actual numbers to determine the answer, rather than trying to solve algebraically.

 Share this post